-1. IRB review and approval of research protocols
+- 1. IRB review and approval of research protocols - a.

-- a.
 The IRB shall have the responsibility to review and the authority to approve, require modification of, or disapprove research protocols or proposed changes in previously approved protocols involving human subjects. - b.
 The IRB shall approve research protocols provided that the following requirements are satisfied: - 1) Risks to subjects are minimized: - a) by using procedures which are consistent with sound research design and which do not unnecessary place the subjects at risk; and - b) whenever appropriate, by using procedures already being performed on the subjects for diagnostic or treatment purposes. - 2) Risks to subjects are justified according to the anticipated benefits and to the importance of the knowledge expected.
 In evaluating risks and benefits that may result from the research, the IRB shall not consider long-range effects of applying knowledge gained in the research (for example, the possible effects of the research on public policy) as among those research risk/benefits that fall within the purview of its responsibility. - 3) Selection of subjects is equitable.
-In making this assessment, the IRB shall take into account the purpose of the research, the setting in which the research will be conducted, and the special problems of research involving vulnerable populations such as children, prisoners, pregnant women, mentally disabled persons, or economically or educationally disadvantaged individuals. - 4) Informed consent will be sought from each prospective subject or his/her legally authorized representative, in accordance with, and to the extent required by 45 CFR 46.116. - 5) Informed consent will be appropriately documented, in accordance with, and to the extent required by 45 CFR 46.117. - 6) Where appropriate, the protocol makes adequate provision for monitoring the data collected to insure the safety of subjects. - 7) Where appropriate, there are adequate provisions to protect the privacy of subjects and to maintain the confidentiality of data.
+In making this assessment, the IRB shall take into account the purpose of the research, the setting in which the research will be conducted, and the special problems of research involving vulnerable populations such as children, prisoners, pregnant women, mentally disabled persons, or economically or educationally disadvantaged individuals.

-2. Documentation of informed consent

-- a.
-In accordance with 45 CFR 46.117, the IRB shall require documentation of informed consent by use of a written consent form, or may waive this requirement for some or all of the subjects if the IRB determines that: - 1) the only record linking the subject and the research would be the consent documents and the major risk will be potential harm resulting from a breach of confidentiality.
-Each subject will be asked whether or not he/she wants

-- documentation linking the subject with the research, and the subject's wishes will prevail; or - the research presents minimal risk of harm to the subjects, and involves no procedures for which a written consent form is normally required outside the research context. - b.
-When the documentation requirement is waived, the IRB may require the principal investigator to provide the subjects with a written statement describing the research.

-3. Waiver or alteration of informed consent
+- 4) Informed consent will be sought from each prospective subject or his/her legally authorized representative, in accordance with, and to the extent required by 45 CFR 46.116 (General requirements for informed consent). - 5) Informed consent will be appropriately documented, in accordance with, and to the extent required by 45 CFR 46.117 (Documentation of informed consent). - 6) Where appropriate, the protocol makes adequate provision for monitoring the data collected to insure the safety of subjects. - 7) Where appropriate, there are adequate provisions to protect the privacy of subjects and to maintain the confidentiality of data. - 2.
+Documentation of informed consent - a.
+In accordance with 45 CFR 46.117 (Documentation of informed consent). the IRB shall require documentation of informed consent by use of a written consent form, or may waive this requirement for some or all of the subjects if the IRB determines that: - 1) the only record linking the subject and the research would be the consent documents and the major risk will be potential harm resulting from a breach of confidentiality.
+Each subject will be asked whether or not he/she wants documentation linking the subject with the research, and the subject's wishes will prevail; or - 2) the research presents minimal risk of harm to the subjects, and involves no procedures for which a written consent form is normally required outside the research context. - b.
+When the documentation requirement is waived, the IRB may require the principal investigator to provide the subjects with a written statement describing the research. - 3.
+Waiver or alteration of informed consent